-As depicted in Figure \ref{fig:pricings}, the majority of the reviewed articles utilized the widely known \textit{on-demand} pricing model for executing users' workflows, leveraging the elasticity of cloud resources \cite{25, 63}.
-However, some studies, either implicitly or explicitly, considered a fixed pool of \textit{reserved} resources, which doesn't fully capture the essence of cloud computing \cite{59, 60}.
-Despite this, Chen et al. \cite{5} used reserved resources for executing periodic workflows, proposing a heuristic algorithm to determine the optimal amount of reserved resources.
-More interestingly, several studies explored how the WaaS broker can reduce execution costs by combining \textit{spot} and \textit{on-demand} instances \cite{2, 20, 43, 53, 54}, or \textit{reserved} and \textit{on-demand} instances \cite{1, 16}.
+As shown in Figure \ref{fig:pricings}, most of the reviewed studies employed the widely used \textit{on-demand} pricing model to execute users’ workflows, taking advantage of the elasticity offered by cloud resources \cite{25, 63}.
+In contrast, some studies, either implicitly or explicitly, relied on a fixed pool of \textit{reserved} resources, which does not fully reflect the dynamic nature of cloud computing \cite{59, 60}.
+Nevertheless, Chen et al. \cite{5} utilized reserved resources for executing periodic workflows and proposed a heuristic algorithm to determine the optimal number of reserved instances, leveraging the flexible nature of reserved resources.

+More interestingly, several studies explored how the WaaS broker can reduce execution costs by combining \textit{spot} and \textit{on-demand} instances \cite{2, 20, 43, 53, 54, 74}, or \textit{reserved} and \textit{on-demand} instances \cite{1, 16}.
 Zolfaghari et al. \cite{20} developed a multi-class workflow scheduling algorithm, where tasks are assigned to different resource classes based on their priority.
 Higher-priority tasks are sent to higher-class resources, which are reliable but expensive on-demand instances, while lower-priority tasks are allocated to cheaper spot instances with lower bid prices.
 If a task fails to execute within a specified time, it is moved to a higher-class resource until completion.
 Similarly, Zhou et al. \cite{54} combined spot and on-demand resources for workflow execution.
 They initially used the A* algorithm to identify the optimal on-demand instance type for each task to minimize costs while meeting the workflow’s deadline.
 Then, a refinement algorithm replaces some on-demand instances with spot instances to further reduce costs.
 Taheri et al. \cite{1} focused on scheduling periodic workflows using a mix of reserved and on-demand instances.
 Their scheduling algorithm prioritizes reserved instances for each task until its sub-deadline is reached.
 If resources are insufficient, the algorithm switches to on-demand instances to avoid missing the sub-deadline.
-Combining different pricing models to reduce execution costs is a promising strategy that will be discussed in future directions (Section \ref{sec:future}).
+The combination of different pricing models to reduce execution costs represents a promising strategy, which is further discussed in the future directions in Section \ref{sec:economist}.